jdevoo/twecoll/README.md

 	- Added ability to add list members to dat file
 * Version 1.8
 	- Fetch tweets from list for a given user
+* Version 1.9
+	- Renamed favorites to likes